Miguel Flores (baseball): Legacy

 Flores' number 20 was retired by the Sultanes de Monterrey on 21 July 2011 and the Naranjeros de Hermosillo on 6 November 2019.

-He will be enshrined into the Mexican Professional Baseball Hall of Fame as part of the class of 2024.
+Flores was enshrined into the Mexican Professional Baseball Hall of Fame as part of the class of 2024, alongside pitchers Yovani Gallardo, Juan Manuel Palafox, Cecilio Ruiz and Richard Sandate, infielder Ramón Orantes, and umpire Luis Alberto Ramírez.